-While most home cooks use baking powder and baking soda in all sorts of recipes — from pancakes to pies, cookies and cakes — many people don't really know why they're different and how they should be used.
+While most home cooks have used baking powder and baking soda in all sorts of recipes — from pancakes and pies, to cookies and cakes — many people don't really know why they're different and how they should be used.

-TODAY Food asked the experts to help break down the facts about these handy little baking powders.
+TODAY Food asked culinary science experts to help break down the facts about these handy little baking agents.

 What are baking soda and baking powder?